prathimacode-hub/IoT-Spot/Raspberry Pi/Display-Time-in-LCD/README.md

 ---
 ## Workflow:
 - After Starting of the cicuit.
--  GPIO module is to pins and get the input output.
+-  GPIO is a module which connect the pins  and get the input output.
 -  Goes in while loop when its true and shows the message on LCD which is current time.
 ---
 ## Author: